Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Introduction

-Sensitivity analysis is a popular tool to better understand how the study's conclusion under no unmeasured confounding changes in the presence of unmeasured confounding.
-Briefly, to test the null hypothesis of no treatment effect in a sensitivity analysis for unmeasured confounding, we compute the \emph{worst-case \(p\)-value}.
-This is the largest \(p\)-value that could arise after adjusting for an unmeasured confounder whose effect on the treatment or outcome is bounded by \(\gamma\).
-The unmeasured confounder that leads to the worst-case p-value is referred to as the \emph{worst-case unmeasured confounder}; see Section \ref{sec:Model_for_sensitivity_analysis} for formal definitions.
+Sensitivity analysis for unmeasured confounding is a popular tool to understand how the study's conclusion under no unmeasured confounding changes in the presence of unmeasured confounding.
+Briefly, to test the null hypothesis of no treatment effect in a sensitivity analysis, we compute the \emph{worst-case \(p\)-value}.
+This is the largest \(p\)-value that could arise after adjusting for the \emph{worst-case unmeasured unmeasured confounder} that has a certain effect on the treatment or outcome and this effect is parametrized by a sensitivity parameter $\gamma$.
+Typically, a large $\gamma$ considers an unmeasured confounder that has a large effect on the treatment or the outcome and a small $\gamma$ considers the opposite case.
+If the worst-case p-value remains below the significance level for a large $\gamma$, the study's conclusion is said to be robust or insensitive to the presence of an unmeasured confounder that has a large effect on the treatment or the outcome.
+For more details, see Section \ref{sec:def_worst_case}.